stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 For one who has never faced the danger of legal execution, I have a rather queer horror of the electric chair as a subject.
 Indeed, I think the topic gives me more of a shudder than it gives many a man who has been on trial for his life.
-The reason is that I associate the thing with an incident of forty years ago&mdash;a very strange incident which brought me close to the edge of the unknown&rsquo;s black abyss.
+The reason is that I associate the thing with an incident of forty years ago--a very strange incident which brought me close to the edge of the unknown's black abyss.

   In 1889 I was an auditor and investigator connected with the Tlaxcala Mining Company of San Francisco, which operated several small silver and copper properties in the San